yongsrepos/CourseRecommenderParent/README.md

 The data model is based on Uppsala University's Computer Science Master programme education plan.

-Refer to the architecture overview pdf for dependency relationship and technology stack.
+Refer to the architecture overview diagram(under docs folder) for dependency relationship and technology stack.